 We strive to achieve our aim for tax by delivery of our four key tax objectives outlined below which are aligned to our overall business strategy objectives.

 - The tax team are a critical business partner, delivering clear, timely and relevant technical advice to enable us to achieve our business objectives and manage our tax affairs as efficiently as possible.Business teams within our group understand the importance of engaging the tax team prior to any significant decisions or transactions.
 The in-house tax team have appropriate qualifications and experience to assist and must ensure technical knowledge is maintained, communicating relevant changes in tax legislation on a timely basis.
-External advice is sought where required and the Group Tax Manager and Group Finance Director meet regularly to discuss key tax matters which are also raised with the Board where deemed of significant importance or magnitude.
+External advice is sought where required and the Group Tax Manager and Chief Financial Officer meet regularly to discuss key tax matters which are also raised with the Board where deemed of significant importance or magnitude.
+We have a zero-tolerance policy to tax evasion and the facilitation of tax evasion.
+In line with the Corporate Criminal Offence of Failure to Prevent the Facilitation of Tax Evasion introduced in the Criminal Finances Act 2017 we seek to apply reasonable prevention procedures to prevent any associated persons of the business from facilitating tax evasion.

-- We maintain an open and transparent dialogue with HMRC through our Customer Relationship Manager and other key individuals.
+- We maintain an open and transparent dialogue with HMRC through our Customer Compliance Manager and other key individuals.
 The Group continues to engage with HMRC in respect of enquiries and ongoing matters, in an open and transparent manner and more formally via our annual risk review meeting.
-We aim to maintain a risk rating from HMRC that is deemed appropriate by the Group Finance Director and the Board having considered all the relevant factors at any given time.
+We aim to maintain a risk rating from HMRC that is deemed appropriate by the Chief Financial Officer and the Board having considered all the relevant factors at any given time.
 We will often seek the view of HMRC on uncertain tax positions.